top of page

 I am a Milwaukee native, but my art education and career span beyond Wisconsin.

-As someone who loves travel, adventure, curiosity, and to expose myself to different communities and cultures, I always matched these ambitions with furthering my art career.
+I love to travel, adventure, and use curiosity as a vehicle to expose myself to different communities and cultures.
 I previously participated in professional development programs and internships at institutions such as The Art Institute of Chicago, The Brooklyn Museum, Cornell University, and University of California Los Angeles in partnership with the J. Paul Getty Villa.
 This has given me a breadth of knowledge in several museum roles including object research, preventative conservation, object registration, and curatorial practice.

-I have retained my desire to illustrate.
+Illustration is still my favorite mode of making .
 I am most interested in animation, comics/graphic novels, and children's book illustration.
-My multimedia illustrations and inky streams of consciousness explore words, spirituality, introspection, stretching the bounds of my own vulnerability, and facets of my mental health as characters in constant conversation.
+My mixed media illustrations and inky streams of consciousness explore words, spirituality, introspection, stretching the bounds of my own vulnerability, and facets of my mental health as characters in constant conversation.

 Lastly, in my downtime I am usually planning my next backpacking trip, going to therapy, creating an an art piece, playing video games, reading Japanese manga, and petting cats!